 Order your gelato on a cone at Gelateria del Teatro.
 Made with olive oil, these cones are a notch above the rest.

 Gelateria del Teatro has multiple Rome locations.
-We visited the gelateria located at Lungotevere dei Vallati, 25, 00186 Roma RM, Italy.
+Our favorite is the gelateria located at Lungotevere dei Vallati, 25, 00186 Roma RM, Italy.

 Marco Radicioni’s creativity doesn’t stop with a name that’s literally the reverse spelling of ‘Gelato’.
 Visitors to his conveniently located Trastevere gelatria experience his whimsy in flavors that simultaneously surprise and delight the senses.

 Since we weren’t able to physically enter Otaleg due to the pandemic or when we returned more than a year later, we blindly ordered flavors without seeing them displayed in all their glory.
 Instead of tampering our curiosity for the slate of 30 flavors including 20 creamy options and 10 without milk, the situation inspired us to push our gelato envelope.

 Living up to the phrase ‘when in Rome’, we paired a scoop of traditional pistachio ice cream with a more creative gelato made with talegeggio cheese, Sichuan peppers and candied orange.
 We then topped our cone with a dollop of panna montata for good measure.

 While not our favorite cone of the week, Otaleg’s gelato may be the most memorable for its bold flavors, unique ingredients and creative combinations.
 Would we order gelato with tellegio cheese and Sichuan peppers again?
 Probably not.
 Will we return to Otaleg?
 Absolutely.